ZachryWilsn/DragonProxy/README.md

 You can switch between servers even between PE and PC servers by using command `/server blah`, you can change the default prefix `/` if it conflicts with BungeeCord one.

+Video by @MrPowerGamerBR (On an older version): https://www.youtube.com/watch?v=oRSKQMzZYDE

 ![Screenshot](https://raw.githubusercontent.com/DragonetMC/DragonProxy/master/screenshots/TheArchon.png)

 ## Installation